CustomResourceDefinition/catalog/README.md

   # includeHead: true # by default the head branch is ignored and only published tags are used
   # searchPaths: # paths to recursively find yaml files in (non-CRDs are discarded)
   #   - crds
+  # genPaths: # paths to recursively find go files to generate CRDs from
+  #   - api/...
 ```

 ## OCI charts